Things to Do in Kampala in February

 What's happening during your visit

 Mass 10 km (6.2 mile) run from Kololo Independence Grounds to Bulange Mengo on the last Saturday of the month.
 Thousands of runners in yellow shirts turn the Entebbe Highway into a moving river of color at 7 AM.
-Spectators line the route handing out pineapple slices and water; join even if you walk—no one cares about finish times.
+Spectators line the route handing out pineapple slices and water.
+Join even if you walk, no one cares about finish times.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid